aliahmadomran/model-order-reduction-differentiation-method/README.md

 This MATLAB code performs Model Order Reduction (MOR) using the Differentiation Method.
 Model Order Reduction is a technique used to simplify complex dynamical systems while preserving their essential characteristics.
 The Differentiation Method is specifically applied to reduce the order of a given system while maintaining accuracy and stability.

-Features
+Features<br>
-	•	Implements Model Order Reduction using the Differentiation Method.
+	•	Implements Model Order Reduction using the Differentiation Method.<br>
-	•	Reduces the computational complexity of high-order systems.
+	•	Reduces the computational complexity of high-order systems.<br>
-	•	Maintains the essential dynamic behavior of the original system.
+	•	Maintains the essential dynamic behavior of the original system.<br>
-	•	Provides an efficient and easy-to-use MATLAB implementation.
+	•	Provides an efficient and easy-to-use MATLAB implementation.<br>

-Requirements
+Requirements<br>

-To run this code, ensure you have:
+To run this code, ensure you have:<br>
 	•	MATLAB installed on your system.
 	•	Basic knowledge of MATLAB and control system theory.